-Best bets from Amazon's Electronics gift guide
+Best bets from Amazon's Electronics Gift Guide

 Animal Crossing: New Horizons ($49.99; amazon.com)

-Nintendo launched Animal Crossing: New Horizons in the spring and let’s just say it was the getaway that we all needed.
-Not only do you become an animal, but you can design and take care of your own island.
+Nintendo launched Animal Crossing: New Horizons in the spring, and let’s just say it was the getaway we all needed.
+Not only can you become friends with a plethora of animals, but you can design and take care of your own island.
 Yes, there are quests to complete and hours of content to consume.
 New Horizons is a must-have game for your Switch or Switch Lite.

 Amazon Echo Show 8 ($104.99, originally $129.99; amazon.com)